marcduiker/azure-functions-university/lessons/dotnet6/http-refit/README.md

     using System.Collections.Generic;
     ```

 > 📝 **Tip** The `[Query]` attribute instructs `Refit` to interpret the corresponding parameter – here a dictionary – as the query string parameters when making an HTTP request.
-As query strings are optional, the method defined a default value for the dictionary for the case where it is not specified by the caller.
+Because query strings are optional, the method defines a default value for the dictionary for the case where it is not specified by the caller.

 5. Create a new file `Extensions/NameValueCollections.cs` and add the following code: